 Hot and cold

-In reactive world we distinguish two types of sequences hot and cold.
+In a reactive world, we distinguish two types of sequences hot and cold.

-- hot observable is emitting values even when there is no subscription on sequence.
+- hot observable is emitting values even when there is no subscription on the sequence.
 Like

-UIButtontap event, it will be emitted even when we are not listening for its input.
+UIButtontap events, it will be emitted even when we are not listening for its input.

 - cold observable will wait until there is at least one subscription to start emitting values.
-Default behavior of RxSwift
+The default behavior of RxSwift

 Subscribing for values

-To start recieving values, we have to subscribe to
+To start receiving values, we have to subscribe to

-RxSwift internal implementation keeps reference to your subscription, which results in retain cycle, this means that it will be forever in memory - causing unwanted memory leak.
-This is where disposing mechanism and
+RxSwift internal implementation keeps a reference to your subscription, which results in retain cycle, this means that it will be forever in memory - causing an unwanted memory leak.
+This is where the disposing mechanism and

 DisposeBag is needed.
-When we create subscription disposable is created.
-This disposable is then used to break cycle and deinint subscription.
+When we create a subscription disposable is created.
+This disposable is then used to break the cycle and deinint subscription.

-DisposeBag is very clever class - when it is being deinited - its disposes all of its disposables, that was put inside - hence bag:) Let's modify our code to get rid of warning and break the cycle!
+DisposeBag is a very clever class - when it is being deinited - its disposes all of its disposables, that was put inside - hence bag:) Let's modify our code to get rid of warnings and break the cycle!

-In next post we will learn how to dynamically send values to sequence.
+In the next post, we will learn how to dynamically send values to the sequence.